piotrgrota/pgrota.github.io/_posts/2020-05-11-AWS-Random-Cut-Forest.md

 ### Problem:

 How we can detect Financial Fraud on real-time data ?
 Let's dive in and see how we can implement this.
-We use simple balance data generation for clients to simulate it.
+We will use simple transaction data generation for clients to simulate it.

 <b>Use case: </b>